Beth-Watt/IBM-Linux-Course-Labs/Arrays-and-For-Loops/README.md

 # Arrays and For Loops Lab

 ## What I Did
-This lab introduced arrays in bash scripting — a way to store and access multiple values at once.
+This lab introduced arrays in bash scripting, a way to store and access multiple values at once.
 The script reads data from a CSV file, parses it into three separate arrays by column, and displays the results.